leomakino/learn-data-engineer-topics/PySpark/5 - Introduction to PySpark/0 - Best Practices.md

 	lets you spread data and computations over clusters with multiple nodes (think of each node as a separate computer) data processing and computation are performed in parallel over the nodes in the cluster

-Deciding whether or not Spark is the best solution for your problem:
-	Is my data too big to work with on a single machine?
-	Can my calculations be easily parallelized?

 Master & Worker concept
 	The master sends the workers data and calculations to run, and they send their results back to the master.